How to dye your own eyelashes

 2. Choose your eyelash dye

-I use black, but this also comes in brown if you want a more natural look.
-Personally, I like my lashes to be as dark as possible so that when I go to the gym and don’t have any makeup on, I still look like I actually HAVE lashes.
+There are tons of different eyelash dyes out there, but for the purposes of this post I’ll be using Colorsport 30 Day Mascara in black.
+This also comes in brown if you want a more natural look: personally, I like my lashes to be as dark as possible so that when I go to the gym and don’t have any makeup on, I still look like I actually HAVE lashes.
 To be honest, I don’t think there’s a huge difference between brown and black dye, but it’s up to you to decide which colour is best for you.

 Inside the kit you’ll find: